CharlesCarley/HackComputer/README.md

 The primary target is a static library so that it can be used in other areas of code.

-#### Grammar
+#### VM Grammar

 See the [VM.grm](Source/VirtualMachine/VM.grm) for the implemented grammar.

 Extra options not in the main specification.

 - __set__ `set <int> <int>`
   - Allows directly setting RAM values
 - __reset__ `reset`
   - Forces a CPU reset by jumping to the end of ROM
     - `@32766 D=A;JMP`
 - __halt__ `halt`
-  - Will emit code that enters into an infinite loop.
+  - Will emit code that enters into an infinite loop